alyssadata/AI-Foundations-Group-Contact-The-Collective-All/00_group_contact.md

 ## Why This Distinction Matters

-Without a neutral term for aggregate contact, every discussion of shared AI language becomes unstable.
+Without a defined term for aggregate contact, every discussion of shared AI language becomes unstable.

 One side may treat all similarity as proof of a shared source.